 Money, money, money.
-It doesn’t need to sabotage the recovery plan.
+Finances don’t need to sabotage the recovery plan.

 It pissed me off.
 It really did.

-I was deep into my second week of inpatient addiction treatment.
-One guy who I’d gotten to know and care about as a fellow compatriot in recovery, and who began treatment on the same day I had, told me that he’d be leaving the center in the morning after having been there just four days.
+I was in my second week of inpatient addiction treatment.
+One guy who I’d gotten to know and care about as a compatriot in recovery, and who began treatment on the same day I had, told me that he’d be leaving the center in the morning after having been there just four days.